How Is Instant Coffee Made? (Amazing 9 Stage Process)

 Raw, green coffee beans enter the Nestlé factory by lorry up to four times a day.
 It takes more than two hours to unload the 27 tonnes of green coffee that are inside each of the four lorries.

-The coffee is then sieved and cleaned by machine to remove any unwanted debris that may have found its way into the batch of beans.
+The machine then sieves and cleans the coffee to remove any unwanted debris that may have found its way into the batch of beans.

 Stage two: Roasting

 Next comes the roasting of the beans to turn them from their original green colour to the more familiar brown.
-For Nescafé Gold, a blend of five different beans, weighing 420kg (926lbs) in total, is added to a giant roaster.
+For Nescafé Gold, they add a blend of five different beans, weighing 420kg (926lbs) in total, to a giant roaster.

-The beans are heated to 230°C (446°F) to produce a medium roast which, the company says, is great for drinking both with and without milk.
-After 10 minutes of roasting, the beans are then rapidly cooled to 40°C (104°F) to avoid further cooking from the residual heat.
+They heat the beans to 230°C (446°F) to produce a medium roast, which the company says is great for drinking both with and without milk.
+After roasting for 10 minutes, they rapidly cool the beans to 40°C (104°F) to avoid further cooking from the residual heat.

 Stage three: Grinding